davidquindoza/colleges_EDA/README.md

 # colleges_EDA
 What's your Major?
-Light EDA on the Kaggledataset: "Where it pays to Attend College"
+Light EDA on the Kaggle dataset: "Where it pays to Attend College"